raymond0208/CashCatalyst/README.md

-# Cash Flow Management Tool for Non-accounting/Non-finance Business User
+# CashCatalyst - Easy Cash Flow Management

-A AI-powered cash flow management system for business owner and user to record, monitor and analysis cashflow easily, designed for startups and small businesses.
+A cash flow tool for non-accounting, non-finance background business ownwers.
+This is an AI-powered cash flow management system to record, monitor and analysis cashflow and fiannce condition in understandable words, designed for startups and small businesses.

 ## Features